ukparliament/weeknotes.data-search/21/index.md

 Robert and Michael did less strolling and more eating, stopping off at [Coleman Coffee Roasters](http://wearewaterloo.co.uk/business/coleman-coffee-roasters) for plates of oatcakes and cheese.
 Other purveyors of oatcakes may be available and just as good.
 Seems unlikely.

+### First Noel

+In which our Noel got named as [Hillingdon's Special Constable of the year](https://twitter.com/mpshillingdon/status/941655113835401216).
+Result. \o/

 ### Things that caught our eye

 * [SPARQL / OData Interop](https://www.w3.org/2013/04/odw/odw13_submission_4.pdf) [PDF]